onyx-platform/engraver/README.md

 $ engraver configure aws
 ```

 Fill out the prompts to authenticate yourself with AWS.
-For the "remote user" prompt, use "ubuntu".
+For the "ssh remote user" prompt, use "ubuntu".
 This is the user that we'll use for SSH connectivity on our cluster.
 By default, the machines in an Engraver cluster run an Ubuntu Linux Distro.

 #### Cluster Management

 Once you `cd` into the `hello-world` directory and get comfortable with the Onyx project, you can create a specification for a new cluster.
-Engrave lets you have as many clusters as you want.
+Engraver lets you have as many clusters as you want.
 Let's make a cluster called `dev` in AWS:

 ```
 $ engraver cluster new --provider aws --cluster-id dev